 The Apostle Paul is saying above that those with sin, are indebted to Satan.
 If we all take a good look at ourselves, we would all be able to see there is certainly still sin in all of our lives.
 So, let us take a deeper look into what the Bible says sin is.

-The scribes and Pharisees were observing the Law by the letter; they were performing and teaching all the outward actions of the Law, but not understanding the deeper meaning, the ‘spirit’ of the Word of God.
-The Complete Word Study Dictionary defines “the letter” as: “the literal sense and outward ordinances of the law” (4) Therefore in the scriptures above, Jesus was showing us that the scribes and Pharisees were ignorant of the right interpretation, therefore they were in debt to Satan.
-We can’t dismiss these scriptures, thinking Jesus was only speaking to the scribes and Pharisees 2000 years ago.
-We can all have a scribe and Pharisee understanding in us, if we don’t have a deeper understanding of Scripture and remain with a literal interpretation of the Word.
+The scribes and Pharisees were observing the Law by the letter; they were performing and teaching all the outward actions of the Law, but not understanding the deeper meaning, the ‘Spirit’ of the Word of God.
+The Complete Word Study Dictionary defines “the letter” as: “the literal sense and outward ordinances of the law”.
+(4) Therefore, in the Scriptures above, Jesus was showing us that the scribes and Pharisees were ignorant of the right interpretation, therefore they were in debt to Satan.
+We can’t dismiss these Scriptures, thinking Jesus was only speaking to the scribes and Pharisees 2000 years ago.
+We can all have a scribe and Pharisee understanding in us if we don’t have a deeper understanding of Scripture and remain with a literal interpretation of the Word.
 In Matthew 5:17 Jesus states: “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.”
 The word fulfill means to “fully preach” (5) and “to cause God’s will (as made known in the law) to be obeyed as it should be.”(6) Jesus came to open the veil (Hebrews 10:20) and teach the deeper (spiritual meaning) of the Law.
-Without the right interpretation (righteousness) of the Word of God, we remain in debt (sin) and cannot enter into the Kingdom.
+Without the right interpretation (righteousness) of the Word of God, we remain in debt (sin) and cannot enter into the Kingdom of God.

 Now that we have the understanding of what spiritual debt is, how can we pay off our debt?

-Jesus said “And you shall know the truth, and the truth shall make you free.”
-(John 8:32).
+Jesus said “And you shall know the truth, and the truth shall make you free” (John 8:32).
 The word “free” means to “set at liberty: from the dominion of sin”.
-(9) In John 14:6 Jesus told Thomas, “I am the way, the truth, and the life.
+(9) In John 14:6.
+Jesus told Thomas, “I am the way, the truth, and the life.
 No one can come to the Father except through me…”.
-We read earlier how Jesus came to reveal the truth through the spirit of the Law of God, because He is the Word made flesh (John 1:14).
-So again, we can see that the truth is the right understanding of the Word of God and ignorance (of the right understanding) of the Word of God is what true sin is.
-Therefore, knowing the deeper meaning of scripture is what sets us free from sin and thus we are no longer in debt to Satan.
+We read earlier how Jesus came to reveal the truth through the Spirit of the Law of God, because He is the Word made flesh (John 1:14).
+We can see that the truth is the right understanding of the Word of God, and ignorance (of the right understanding) of the Word of God is true sin.
+Therefore, knowing the deeper meaning of Scripture is what sets us free from sin and, thus, we are no longer in debt to Satan.